-The Syrian conflict has created the worst humanitarian crisis of our time.
+The Syrian conflict has created one of the worst humanitarian crises of our time.
 Over half of the country’s pre-war population — more than 12 million people — have been killed or forced to flee their homes.

 Families are struggling to survive inside Syria, or make a new home in neighbouring countries.
 Others are risking their lives on the way to Europe, hoping to find acceptance and opportunity.
 And harsh winters and hot summers make life as a refugee even more difficult.
 At times, the effects of the conflict can seem overwhelming.

 You can help.
 The more you know about the crisis, the more we can do together to help those in need.
 The lifesaving work we do, empowering people to survive through crisis and build better lives, is only possible with your knowledge and support.